misterdustinface/Style-Guides/java.md

   - Comments should be a last resort.

 # Variables
-  - camel case.
+  - Camel case.
+Can mash two words together if the English language treats it as one word.
+    - userName OR username
-    -
+    - someValue
-    -
+    - someLocalValue
-  - predicates should be named in the form of questions.
+  - Predicates should be named in the form of questions.
     - plateStack.isEmpty()
     - shouldQuitProgram()
     - boolean hasCompletedTask;
-  - units are denoted with a postfix notation after two underscores.
-EX: elapsedTime__sec
+  - Units are denoted with a postfix notation after two underscores.
+    - elapsedTime__sec
+    - elapsedTime__ms
+    - displacement__cm

 # Constants

 # Statements
+  if (isEmpty()) {
+    //
+  }

 # Functions